-Medicines should be only bought to school when essential (where it would be detrimental to the child's health if the medicine were not administered during the school day)
+Pupils are not allowed to keep medication on them - either prescription or over the counter tablets such as paracetamol.
+Medicines should be only brought to school when essential (where it would be detrimental to the child's health if the medicine were not administered during the school day)

-- \Rightarrow All medicines should be taken to the school office by a responsible adult - ⇒ Medicines will only be accepted in the original container as dispensed by a pharmacist and with the prescriber's instructions for administration - \Rightarrow The medicine should be clearly marked with the child's name and form/class group - \Rightarrow Any medicine administered will be recorded by the staff member and the sheet kept in the box with the students name clearly marked on the box. - \Rightarrow Medicines will only be accepted for administration in school on completion of the appropriate form by a parent or carer. - \Rightarrow Inhalers are to be kept with the student at all times. - \Rightarrow Epi-pens should be kept with the student but a spare one should also be kept in the office in a box.
+- All medicines should be taken to the school office by a responsible adult. - Medicines will only be accepted in the original container as dispensed by a pharmacist and with the prescriber's instructions for administration. - The medicine should be clearly marked with the child's name and form/class group. - Medicines will only be accepted for administration in school on completion of the appropriate form by a parent or carer. - Any medicine administered will be recorded by the staff member on the sheet kept in the box with the student's name clearly marked on the box. - Inhalers are to be kept with the student at all times, and it is advisable for a spare to be kept in school should your child forget their inhaler. - Epi-pens should be kept with the student, again it is advisable for a spare to be kept in school.